quarkusio/quarkusio.github.io/foundation-faq.md

 Commonhaus requires Quarkus to adhere to its [policies](https://www.commonhaus.org/policies/), including in particular its [intellectual property policy]https://www.commonhaus.org/policies/ip-policy/) and [trademark policy](https://www.commonhaus.org/policies/trademark-policy/).

-This is great news for you all, as it legally binds the project to remain open-source forever.
+This is great news for you all, as it legally binds the project to remain open source forever.

 Commonhaus also requires having a code of conduct, and provides a recommended one, but each project has flexibility on such details so we could decide to customise it.